-Over the course of the past several decades, the term "investor" has been used for anyone who owns a share of stock.
-It is important that you understand this is not the case.
-When a person buys a stock, they are doing it as one of two people: either an investor or a speculator.
+Over the course of the past several decades, the term "investor" has evolved into including anyone who owns a share of stock.
+When a person purchases stock, they are doing it as one of two people: either an investor or a speculator.

 Why Speculators Buy Stock

-Often, they will buy shares in a company because they are "in play" (which is another way of saying a stock is experiencing higher than normal volume and its shares may be being accumulated or sold by institutions).
-They buy stock not on the basis of a careful analysis, but on the chance, it will rise from any cause other than a recognition of its underlying fundamentals.
+Often, speculators purchase shares in a company because they are "in play," which is another way of saying a stock is experiencing higher-than-normal volume and its shares have the appearance of being accumulated or sold by institutions.
+They buy stock not on the basis of careful analysis, but on the chance that it might rise from any cause other than a recognition of its underlying fundamentals.

 How Does Investment and Speculation Affect Stock Price?

-The speculator will drive prices to extremes, while the investor (who generally sells when the speculator buys and buys when the speculator sells) evens out the market, so over the long run, stock prices reflect the underlying value of the companies.
+The speculator will drive prices to extremes, while the investor evens out the market (generally selling when the speculator buys and buying when the speculator sells)—over the long run, stock prices end up reflecting the underlying value of the companies.

 When a company became overpriced, it would promptly be sold.
 Speculators, on the other hand, are the ones who help create the volatility the value investor loves.
 Since they buy securities based sometimes on little more than a whim, they are apt to sell for the same reason.

 This leads to stocks becoming dramatically overvalued when everyone is interested and unjustifiably undervalued when they fall out of vogue.
 This manic-depressive behavior creates the opportunity for us to pick up companies that are selling for far less than they are worth.